-The historical moment usually used to pinpoint the beginning of the development of the unequal supra-regional division of labour within the capitalist world system is the western European expansion into north-eastern Europe and into the Americas, leading to those regions becoming world economic peripheries supporting capital accumulation in the centres (or cores) through delivery of cheap food and raw materials.
-Initially only based in western-Europe, north-eastern Europe and the Americas during the sixteenth century, capitalism centered in north-western Europe began expanding successively during the seventeenth century until in the nineteenth century it had subjugated all world regions to its mechanisms of expansion, development and functional inclusion into an unequal division of labour.
+The historical moment usually2 used to pinpoint the beginning of the development of the unequal supra-regional division of labour within the capitalist world system is the western European expansion into north-eastern Europe and into the Americas, leading to those regions becoming world economic peripheries supporting capital accumulation in the centres (or cores) through delivery of cheap food and raw materials.
+Initially only based in western-Europe, northeastern Europe and the Americas during the 16th century, capitalism centered in north-western Europe began expanding successively during the 17th century until in the 19th century it had subjugated all world regions to its mechanisms of expansion, development and functional inclusion into an unequal division of labour.
 The systematic transfer of values from the peripheries to the centres of the world economies is being explained with unequal opportunities for value creation and appropriation.
 Centres, peripheries as well as rising and declining semi-peripheries are explained as an expression of historical power relations.
 When inner and outer framing conditions change, developments of core formation and peripheralization are also subject to change: this applies to the foundations spatial polarization is based on as well as the geographic placement of centres, peripheries and semi-peripheries.

-Leading authors committed to world system analysis have been integrating the concept of long waves as a building block into their models since the 1970s.3
+Leading authors committed to world-system analysis have been integrating the concept of long waves as a building block into their models since the 1970s.3 The model of cycles greatly changed due to its connection to a world-system context.
+Two main aspects may illustrate the specific contribution of